-The median age of children entering foster care during 2018 was 6.1 years.
+The median age of children entering foster care in 2018 was 6.1 years.

-The median age of children exiting foster care during 2018 was 7.5 years.
+The median age of children exiting foster care in 2018 was 7.5 years.

-If you click on any of our "Contact Us" options you will see that we ask straight up what your age preference is.
-What many prospective foster parents will be disappointed to learn is that we DO NOT have a need for families wishing to foster kids under the age of 3.
+If you click on any of our "Contact Us" options, you will see that we ask about your age preference.
+Many prospective foster parents will be disappointed to learn that we DO NOT need families wishing to foster kids under the age of 3.
 Especially babies!
 Many younger children will be placed with a relative or remain in a county foster home.
 Private foster agencies rarely place children ages 0-3 unless they are part of a larger sibling group.

-We are blunt here at CCR and we are quick to tell folks that we cannot consider a license for anyone with the single goal is to adopt a little one.
+We are blunt here at CCR and quick to tell folks that we cannot consider a license for anyone with the sole goal of adopting a little one.

 So what do we mean exactly?
 New CCR foster parents must be open to fostering children of school age.
-We typically break it down by elementary, middle, and high school.
-The wider your window of preference, the better chance of getting placements and helping children.
-The bottom line is if you want to foster little ones you must be open to fostering any age between 0-12.
-Many younger children are in foster care with siblings, so age ranges can vary within a group.
+We typically break it down into the elementary, middle, and high school—the more expansive your window of preference, the better your chance of getting placements and helping children.
+The bottom line is if you want to foster little ones, you must be open to fostering any age between 0-12.
+Many younger children are in foster care with siblings so age ranges can vary within a group.

 The need never seems to change.
 Across the country, foster agencies are desperate for new families to accept kids over age 12.
-Sadly, older youth come with huge stigmas, terrible rumors, and are circled with negative stories that they are ALL troubled and can't be helped.
-There is nothing further from the truth and we have hundreds of success stories to dismantle those thoughts.
+Sadly, older youth come with huge stigmas and terrible rumors and are circled with negative stories that they are ALL troubled and can't be helped.
+There is nothing further from the truth, and we have hundreds of success stories to dismantle those thoughts.

-This is a great testimony from John who was in care with us for 3 years and thrived.
+This is an excellent testimony from John, who was in care with us for three years and thrived.

-After my sophomore year is when things really started happening for me.
-I felt like I was a part of something, I was starting to let my foster parents love me.
-My caseworker Matt (with CCR 16 years) was there for me 100 percent throughout everything.
-Sophomore year was tough, I sabotaged myself and wished my foster parents would give up on me and have me moved.
+After my sophomore year is when things started happening for me.
+I felt like I was a part of something; I was beginning to let my foster parents love me.
+My caseworker Matt (with CCR 16 years), was there for me 100 percent throughout everything.
+My sophomore year was tough; I sabotaged myself and wished my foster parents would give up on me and have me moved.
 I tested them for sure!
-In my junior and senior years, I really just started turning things around.
-With CCR there is always somebody there to help you, there is always somebody there to stand by your side, to stick up for you at all times.
+I started turning things around in my junior and senior years.
+With CCR, there is always somebody there to help you; there is always somebody there to stand by your side and always stick up for you.
 My foster parents are still like family to me.

-The vast majority of kids are over age 5 and in elementary school.
+The vast majority of kids are over age five and in elementary school.
 Many are sibling groups.
 Sadly kids between ages 9-12 seem to be the forgotten age group in foster care.
-Folks tend to think they can "help" little ones more and almost everyone believes teens will be the most difficult.
+Folks think they can "help" little ones more, and almost everyone believes teens will be the most difficult.
 Both of those statements are untrue!
 We have hundreds of foster parents that will debunk both of those myths.

 We will never talk you into doing something you aren't comfortable with.
 Nor will we place children in your home that you are not trained and licensed to care for.
-Remember, there are 3 different levels of Wisconsin foster care: 2, 3, and 4.
+Remember, Wisconsin foster care has three levels of foster care: 2, 3, and 4.
 The higher the number a child is given, the higher the level of trauma and emotional and behavioral needs.
-The higher the number the license is given, the more experience and training a foster home has to care for those children respectively.
+The higher the license number, the more experience and training a foster home has to care for those children respectively.

-We will help you explore which age group might be the best fit for your family.
-Perhaps you have little kids of your own, maybe you are an empty nester, or have never been a parent.
+We will help you explore which age group might best fit your family.
+Perhaps you have little kids of your own, maybe you are an empty nester, or you have never been a parent.
 No worries, we will gently walk you through the options and what that might look like for you and your family.